github/explore/CONTRIBUTING.md

 Hi there!
 We're excited you've got ideas to improve topics and collections.
 You're helping the community discover valuable information.

-This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+This project address to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.

 There are a few ways you can contribute:

 - Improving an existing topic or collection
-- Curating a new topic or collection
+- Creating a new topic or collection

 As you write content, check out the [Style Guide](./docs/styleguide.md) to learn what each field means, and how they should be formatted.
 Following the style guide will improve the chances of your contribution being accepted.